anwarendo/alx-system_engineering-devops/README.md

 ### System Engineering and DevOps
-This is a repo of system engineering, Development, and Operation (DevOps) works are stored.
+This is a repo where system engineering and DevOps (Development and Operations) files are stored.